pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 ## Project deliverables

-The deliverables from the trust will be reports describing the management level view of the User Operated Internet Fund from the perspective of Trust which is managing the crypto assets.
-The "real" deliverables are created by a large amount of smaller projects running in parallel - each with their own timelines - with very low overhead within the User Operated Internet Fund managed by a professional grant making organisation.
+The deliverables from the trust to the Network Steward will be reports describing the management level view of the User Operated Internet Fund from the perspective of Trust which is managing the crypto assets.
+The "real" deliverables are created by a large amount of smaller projects running in parallel - each with their own timelines - with as low overhead as possible, courtesy of the User Operated Internet Fund being managed by a professional grant making organisation through an established process.

 Each project delivers tangible outcomes relevant to the scope of the fund, and is paid incrementally after these results have been verified.